StarRaid/Representitive-UK-Trainset/essay/the essay.md

 > * 4.x+1 Conclusions.

-# 2 Internal development issues.
+# 2 Internal Development Issues.

-## 2.1 Multiple unit alignments vs Locomotive & wagon alignments
+## 2.1 Multiple Unit Alignments vs Locomotive & Wagon Alignments

 A prevelent issue with alignments is that there are technically two sets of sprite "types" we have conceived between myself (StarRaid) and Gwyd.
 This is a result of dividing our focuses two different areas of the GRF, myself with locomotives and wagson, and Gwyd with multiple units.
 There are exceptions to this standard, of which outlyers will be discussed appropriately.
 This division has caused two sets of sprite templates, and therefor their alignments, to come into practice.
 One set of alignments based on the Mark 2 sprite of 33 pixels in length on the horizontal view, with one pixel overlapping on the on purpose for carraige gangways and buffers, and the other set based on the original Network sprites of 32 pixels in length on the horizontal view, where no pixels overlap, creating a thicker looking carriage gangway.